Paynekelly/printf/README.md

 Flag	Description
 #	For o conversions the first character of the output string is made zero (by prefixing a 0 if it was not zero already).
 For x and X conversions, a nonzero result has the string "0x" or "0X" respectively added.
-0	(Not implemented yet) The value should be zero padded.
+0	(Not implemented yet) The value should be zero-padded.
 For d, i, o, u, x, and X the converted value is padded on the left with zeros.
 If the 0 and - flags both appear,the 0 flag is ignored.
 If a precision is given with a numeric conversion, the 0 flag is ignored.
 -	(Minus sign, not implemented yet) The converted value is to be left adjusted on the field boundary, (Default is right justification) and padded with blanks in the right rather than on the left with blanks or zeros.
 This flag overrides 0 if both are given.
 ' '	(Blank Space) The argument is padded with a single blank space before a positive number or empty string produced by a signed conversion.
 +	A sign (+ or -) should always be placed before a number produced with a signed conversion.
 By default, only negative numbers have this sign.
 The field width

-An optional decimal digit string (with nonzero first digit) specifying a minimum field width.
+An optional decimal digit string (with a nonzero first digit) specifying a minimum field width.
 If the converted value has fewer characters than the field width, it will be padded with spaces on the left if the flag - is not present, and on the right if it is present.
 A character * can be used instead of a decimal string.
 In this case, an argument passed to the function will be taken as the width value.

 printf("%5d", num);
 or